Pimco sees higher world economic growth within next year

-NEW YORK (Reuters) - U.S. bond giant Pimco expects global economic growth to accelerate over the next year while being vulnerable to negative economic surprises from Japan, a note published on the firm’s website said on Thursday.
+NEW YORK, Sept 19 (Reuters) - U.S. bond giant Pimco expects global economic growth to accelerate over the next year while being vulnerable to negative economic surprises from Japan, a note published on the firm’s website said on Thursday.

 The firm, whose Pimco Total Return Fund is the world’s largest bond fund, is cautiously optimistic on world economic growth and expects it to be between 2.25 percent and 2.75 percent within the next 12 months, up from 2.2 percent in the past year ended June 30.